sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="stepandRepeat.js">stepandRepeat.js</a>

 ### Description
-This script is equivalent to InDesign's "Step and Repeat".
+This script is equivalent to InDesign's Edit menu "Step and Repeat".

 ![Step and Repeat](images/stepandRepeat.png)